Deandre Ayton NBA Playoffs Player Props: Suns vs. Nuggets

-Deandre Ayton and his Phoenix Suns teammates match up versus the Denver Nuggets in the 2023 NBA Playoffs, at 8:30 PM ET on Saturday.
+Deandre Ayton and the rest of the Phoenix Suns take on the Denver Nuggets in the NBA Playoffs on Monday, at 10:00 PM ET.

 We're going to break down Ayton's prop bets, using stats and trends to help you make good predictions.